pludikar/dogbone2/README.md

 Notes:
 ===

-This version: 0.3  Generally works, but may be a few lingering bugs - Needs more thorough testing
+This version: 0.3  Generally works, but there may be a few lingering bugs - Needs more thorough testing

+---

 I've completely revamped the dogbone add-in by Casey Rogers, Patrick Rainsberry and David Liu some of the original utilities have remained, but mostly everything else has changed.